-A desktop revaluation was performed effective 30 June 2022 (a full revaluation effective 30 June 2021) for the power stations, transmission and distribution systems, strategic inventory and aircraft fleet by independent valuers namely, MPAMOT Africa Pty Ltd, on the basis of their replacement value as adjusted for the remaining useful lives of the assets.
+A desktop revaluation was performed effective 30 June 2023 and 30 June 2022 for the power stations, transmission and distribution systems, strategic inventory and aircraft fleet by independent valuers namely, MPAMOT Africa Pty Ltd, based on external independent input and on the basis of the replacement value as adjusted for the remaining useful lives of the assets.
 The valuators are not connected to the Group and have extensive experience in the valuation of generation, transmission and distribution assets.

-The replacement value of the Ruacana and Van Eck Power stations increased significantly mainly due to increases in commodity prices, labour and transport costs, consumer price index (CPI), life extension and uprate projects undertaken.
+The replacement value of the Power stations increased mainly due to increases in labour and transport costs, consumer price index (CPI), life extension and uprate projects undertaken.
 Accordingly, the degradation of the N\$ against the US\$ is considered to be the primary reason for the increase.
-The significant increase in the replacement value of the Transmission systems are attributed to the large increase in commodity prices (LME) over the period as well as escalation of the high-voltage direct current (HVDC) and static var compensator (SVC) prices.
-New assets and upgrades have also been added to the network.